AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

             return(1, true, [uint256(1),2,5]);
         }
 ```
-In the above code, we stated that the `returnMultiple()` function will have multiple outputs: `returns (uint256, bool, uint256[3] memory) `, and then we determined return values in the function body with `return (1, true, [uint256 (1), 2,5]) `.
+In the above code, the `returnMultiple()` function have multiple outputs: `returns (uint256, bool, uint256[3] memory) `, and then we specify the return variables/values in the function body with `return (1, true, [uint256 (1), 2,5]) `.

 ## Named returns
-We can indicate the name of the return variables in `returns`, so that the `solidity` automatically initializes these variables, and automatically returns the values of these functions, without adding a `return`.
+We can indicate the name of the return variables in `returns`, so that the `solidity` automatically initializes these variables, and automatically returns the values of these functions without adding the `return` keyword.

 ```solidity
     // named returns